Are you looking for ways to improve your recycling?

-Recycling is the thing that usually grabs most people’s attention, but keep reducing and reusing in mind as well.
-On its own, recycling isn’t enough.
+Recycling is the thing that usually grabs most people’s attention but keeps reducing and reusing in mind as well.
+On its own, recycling is not enough.
 A good balance of all three principles plays a significant part in reducing the amount of waste destined to head to the landfill.

 Recycling doesn’t stop with you.
-The whole point of recycling is to cycle materials through the system, cutting down on waste and reducing the need to extract new materials.
-You feed the loop by practicing recycling yourself, and supporting recycled products.
+The whole point of recycling is to cycle materials through the system, cut down on waste, and reduce the need to extract new materials.
+You feed the loop by practicing recycling yourself and supporting recycled products.

 Recycled products are widely available, and they’ll be easier to find once you’ve made up your mind to buy them.
-Various items, ranging from paper to chairs, now have high recycled content, making it easier to go green for more of your purchases.
+Various items, ranging from paper to chairs, now have high recycled content, making it easier to go green.

 When you’re keeping a sharp eye out for recycled goods, keep your eyes peeled for things you can recycle on your own.
 If you buy something packaged, think about how you can reuse the packaging yourself or return it to the store for later use.